ANU5565/F1-analyticss/README.md

 ## 👤 Author

 **ANUROOP**
-Aspiring backend & data-focused developer with an interest in real-world system design and analytics.
+<p>Aspiring backend & data-focused developer with an interest in real-world system design and analytics.</p>

 ---

 ⭐ If you like this project, consider starring the repo!